To keep it short, I’m a YouTuber, entrepreneur, world traveler, avid reader, online physique coach, gamer, and a personal development enthusiast.

 Aside from an M.Sc.
 Degree in Computing, I’m a certified physique and behavior change coach.

 Most of the content you see in the YouTube videos and articles is self-taught through textbooks, seminars, courses, scientific articles, mentors and over 2 years of experience as an online coach helping people becoming the best version of themselves.

 Now, you might be wondering how I got to where I am now?

-Me, an average guy with mediocre bodybuilding genetics, born in a tiny village in a poor country during the Yugoslavian war, with barely any social skills and without knowing how to speak English (My native language is Croatian).
+Me, an average guy with mediocre bodybuilding genetics, born in a poor country before the start of the Yugoslavian war, with barely any social skills and with barely any English skills (My native language is Croatian).

 How did I end up traveling to over 40 countries, running a successful online business and teaching thousands of people all around the world about how to reach their health and fitness goals and at the same time become the best human being they can be.

 Since I get this question a lot, on this page, I decided to share a part of my life journey to inspire you to take action and change your life.